stygian-phrygian/cmake-guide/README.md

 FetchContent module
 -------------------

-### Considerations

 Perhaps the easiest method that modern CMake supports *out of the box* since version 3.14.

 The FetchContent module downloads dependencies at **configure** time.
 Thus, our project may use this information for commands like